 Main navigation |

-Upon completion of this certificate, learners will be able to:
+Upon completion of the Studies in Gambling Addiction Certificate courses, you will be able to:

 - Discuss the importance of the winning phase in the progression of a gambling addiction.

 - Integrate the concept of 'the bailout' into a treatment plan for a gambling addiction client.